Why planar cracks fragment into echelon cracks: Analysis with the strength-constrained phase field model

-We applied the strength-constrained phase-field model to the full experimental geometry of Knauss (Fig.~\ref{Fig1}(a)), without introducing stochastic material properties or a defect distribution around the crack.
+We applied the strength-constrained phase-field model to the full experimental geometry of Knauss for the tearing and torsion test (Fig.~\ref{Fig1}(a),(d)), without introducing stochastic material properties or a defect distribution around the crack.
 The initial crack surface is planar, with no imposed crack-front undulations.
+Remarkably, the model naturally predicts the formation of echelon cracks for both tests, as shown in Fig.~\ref{Fig1-num}(c).
+The cracks are inclined at an angle of approximately $40^{\circ}$ to the original crack axis, which is close to the experimentally reported value.
+The critical load was not reported from the experiments, making more quantitative comparisons difficult.
+As discussed later, a complete validation requires independent measurement of the shear strength, which has not been performed in previous work.

-Remarkably, the model naturally predicts the formation of echelon cracks, as shown in Fig.~\ref{Fig1}(d).
-Importantly, this is the same phase-field model previously validated across a wide range of problems, such as indentation, torsion, and pokerchip tests, without any problem-specific modifications.
-The material parameters in equations (\ref{phase-field-equations})---elasticity, toughness, and strength---are standard, experimentally measurable quantities.
-Unlike prior analyses, the strength-constrained model predicts echelon crack growth without ad hoc assumptions.
+Importantly, this is the same phase-field model previously validated across a wide range of challenging problems, such as indentation, trousers, and pokerchip tests \cite{KLP21, KRLP22, kamarei2026nine}, without any problem-specific modifications.
+The material parameters in the model---elasticity, toughness, and strength---are standard, experimentally measurable quantities as discussed in Appendix A. Thus, unlike prior analyses, the strength-constrained model predicts echelon crack growth without ad hoc assumptions.

-For further study, we again adopt the smaller geometry (Fig.~\ref{Fig2}(a)) and simulate the problem for graphite and PDMS, capturing the fragmentation and evolution of the initial crack front (Fig.~\ref{Fig3}).
-Crack contours are shown at $z=0.1$ for three applied displacements in each case.
-In graphite, four daughter cracks initially form near the center, disconnected from one another but connected to the parent crack, then reorient and propagate toward the lateral boundaries, with additional daughter cracks forming near the edges.
-As growth continues, the cracks eventually begin to bridge.
-In the nearly incompressible PDMS, daughter cracks first appear near the lateral surfaces and later in the center of the domain.
-Detailed analysis of crack spacing, reorientation, and coalescence is beyond the scope of this work; extensive studies addressing these phenomena are available in the literature \cite{pham2017phase, santarossa2025configurational}.
+For further study, we again adopt the smaller geometry (Fig.~\ref{Fig2}(a)) and simulate the problem for graphite and PDMS, capturing the fragmentation and evolution of the initial crack front.
+See Appendix C for a discussion of the formation and growth of echelon cracks; see also supplementary material, movies S1–S4.